 To see other places to visit, ratings, where to stay, and tourist information, read Carcassonne itinerary maker.

 You can drive from Avignon to Carcassonne in 2.5 hours.
 Alternatively, you can take a train; or take a bus.
 Expect a daytime high around 57°F in March, and nighttime lows around 41°F. Finish your sightseeing early on the 9th (Fri) to allow enough time to take a train to Toulouse.

 Things to do in Carcassonne

-Get expert advice on where to stay in Carcassonne.Book a hotel »
+Get expert advice on where to stay in Carcassonne.Find places to stay »

 La Ville Rose (Pink City)

 On the Garonne River, Toulouse is on the site of an ancient Roman settlement, and even today, many of the smaller streets follow their Roman counterparts, while many of the red brick buildings are built in a pseudo-Roman style.Popular historic sites such as Basilique Saint-Sernin and Chapelle des Carmélites are in your itinerary.
 Get a sense of the local culture at Church of Les Jacobins and Musée des Augustins.
 Explore Toulouse's surroundings by going to Albi (Cathedrale Ste-Cecile & Musee Toulouse-Lautrec).
 And it doesn't end there: make a trip to Place du Capitole, stop by Délices de Tunis, take in the views from Pont Neuf, and take in nature's colorful creations at Jardin des Plantes.

 To see photos, traveler tips, and tourist information, read Toulouse trip builder.